 WHY I'M RUNNING

-Las Vegas has been my home now for nearly thirty years and I'm running for Nevada Assembly District 18 to ensure east Las Vegas families have the opportunities they need to build a good life, with affordable housing, well-paying jobs, and quality education for their families.
+Las Vegas has been my home now for over thirty years and I'm running for re-election to Nevada Assembly District 18 to ensure east Las Vegas families have the opportunities they need to build a good life, with affordable housing, well-paying jobs, and quality education for their families.

 Through all my family’s moves, I learned how different the education experience can be, depending on the economic area where you live.
 I was the transient student that never met with a guidance counselor or was encouraged to think about my life after high school.
 After graduating, I went to work because college was out of reach financially and I had no idea how to navigate the college system.
 A few years later, I came back to Las Vegas looking for opportunities and a future.